Azure/iotedge/doc/troubleshoot-checks.md

 # Connectivity check details

+## host can connect to and perform TLS handshake with DPS endpoint

+If the device is set up to use DPS provisioning, the tool connects to the DPS endpoint and completes a TLS handshake with it.

 ## host can connect to and perform TLS handshake with IoT Hub AMQP / HTTPS / MQTT port